-- 1. When a bill is referred to the committee, the committee secretary shall forward a worksheet to the author's office.
+- The committee secretary shall forward a worksheet to the author's office.
 An electronic version of the worksheet shall be completed and returned to the committee within 5 business days of receipt.
 Completion of the worksheet is the responsibility of the author. - 2. (a) The Chair may withhold the setting of a bill for hearing or remove a bill from the hearing file until the worksheet is completed and returned to the committee.
 If a bill has been removed from the file due to the lack of a completed worksheet, it will be considered an author's pull and may be the author's responsibility to obtain waivers of any and all rules necessary to have the measure heard.